 Warriors' Eric Paschall: Upgraded to probable

-Paschall is trending towards playing Wednesday after originally being listed as questionable with a sore left hip.
-Through five games this month, the rookie is averaging 15.0 points, 5.2 rebounds and 2.2 assists in 31.8 minutes per game.
+Paschall is trending towards playing Wednesday after missing the past two games due to a hip injury.
+Across 25 appearances this season, the rookie is averaging 16.1 points, 5.0 rebounds and 1.7 assists in 30.8 minutes.

 More News